RESOURCES FOR EDUCATORS

 The Food Bank of the Southern Tier has a library of fantastic books related to hunger and poverty for all age levels.
 If you are interested in having your students do a “Book Review” project where they use the Book Review Form or write more formal reviews of books.
 We have books to loan classes interested in this project and will then feature your students and their book reviews on our “Reading List & Reviews” website.

-Please contact the Community Engagement Coordinator to discuss how we can support you, as teacher, integrate Hunger Education into your classroom.
+Please contact the Hunger Education Coordinator to discuss how we can support you, as teacher, integrate Hunger Education into your classroom.

 For more information contact: